oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 Verify you have enough memory and cpu resources available for container.
 For details, please refer to [Oracle 21c Grid Infrastructure Installation and Upgrade Guide](https://docs.oracle.com/en/database/oracle/oracle-database/21/cwlin/index.html)

+To resolve VIPs and SCAN IPs, we are using a dummy DNS container in this guide.
+Before proceeding to the next step, create a [DNS server container](../OracleDNSServer/README.md).
+If you have a pre-configured DNS server in your environment, you can replace `-e DNS_SERVERS=172.16.1.25`, `--dns=172.16.1.25`, `-e DOMAIN=example.com`  and `--dns-search=example.com` parameters in **Section 2: Building Oracle RAC Database Docker Install Images** with the `DOMAIN_NAME' and 'DNS_SERVER' based on your environment.

 The Oracle RAC dockerfiles, do not contain any Oracle Software Binaries.
 Download the following software from the [Oracle Technology Network](https://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html) and stage them under dockerfiles/<version> folder.

     Oracle Database 21c Grid Infrastructure (21.3) for Linux x86-64